ux-at-icfnext/11/src/library/forms/datapicker.md

 ## Design
 {% include "patterns/datepicker/datepicker.md" %}

+### Date Range Picker
+The USWDS shows both a [date picker](https://designsystem.digital.gov/components/date-picker/) and [date range picker](https://designsystem.digital.gov/components/date-range-picker/) as part of the design system.
+However, there isn't a difference between the two... the date range picker is created by simply using **two** date pickers.

 ## Properties
 Please read further on the [USWDS](https://designsystem.digital.gov/components/date-picker/#using-the-date-picker-component-2) about the properties and requirements of this form element.